 Depression Tool Kit (MacArthur Foundation Initiative on Depression and Primary Care)

-See all Child Psychiatry services providers (17) in our database.
+See all Family Counseling services providers (10) in our database.

-See all Mental Health Clinics, Public services providers (25) in our database.
+See all Outpatient Community Mental Health Agencies services providers (74) in our database.

 For other services related to this condition, browse our Services categories or search our database.

 Listing of open trials related to maternal depression.

 Murray L, Cooper P.

 Arch Dis Child.
 1997;77(2):99-101.
 PubMed abstract / Full Text

 Discusses early maternal depression and adverse cognitive and emotional infant development.

 Attention-deficit/hyperactivity disorder in school-aged children: association with maternal mental health and use of health care resources.